manpreetarora/Binary-Tree-Equality/README.md

 The equality test repeatedly obtains one value from each tree, in alternating fashion, and compare these values for equality.
 It returns false if the values are not equal (mismatch).
 If there are no mismatches and the iterators are done at the same time, the equality test returns true.
+A sequence diagram generated through JIVE demonstrates how the code works.